-In Numbers 11:16-17, Moses was commanded "to gather unto" the Lord "seventy men of the elders of Israel... the officers over" the people... who would "bear the burden" with Moses (Exodus 18-21-22).
 Presbyteroi (presbyters or elders) appear in a very early Christian context, in the New Testament, when Paul enlarges upon the mission of Titus in Crete, where Titus was left "to set in order the things that are wanting, and to ordain elders in every city" (RSV, Titus, 1:5, p.
 1450).
-During this period, the term presbyter was apparently equivalent to episkopos or bishop (literally "overseer"); they were the officials responsible for individual communities (Jean Danielou, The Theology of Early Christianity, trans.
+During this period, the term presbyter was apparently equivalent to episkopos or bishop (literally "overseer"); they were the officials responsible for individual communities (J. Danielou, The Theology of Early Christianity, trans.
 John Baker, Chicago, 1964, p.
-347. The office of bishop may have evolved from the early presbyters: George Arthur Buttrick, ed., The Interpreter's Dictionary of the Bible, 2, New York, 1962, pp. 73-74)..
+347. The office of bishop may have evolved from the early presbyters: George Arthur Buttrick, ed., The Interpreter's Dictionary of the Bible, 2, New York, 1962, pp. 73-74).

-The first precisely dated reference to the office of bishop in the early Christian hierarchy of Rome, and thus the earliest mention of a church title, is inscribed on the epitaph of Anteros (236 C.E.), one of the early popes buried in the Crypt of the Popes in the catacomb of S. Callisto, who held the papacy for only two months before his death (The earliest mention of the title "pope", rather than episkopos, is made on an epitaph in Latin of a deacon named Severus in the early fourth century).
-Of greater significance for the history of the early Christian church was a letter, also of the third century, written by Pope Cornelius I (251-253) to Bishop Fabius of Antioch, in which Cornelius recorded the levels of the hierarchy in his community at that time, including forty-six priests, seven deacons, seven subdeacons, forty-two acolytes, fifty-two exorcists, readers, and porters, and more than fifteen hundred widows (who were also considered officers of Cornelius' church).
-On the basis of these figures, it has been estimated that membership of this church in the mid-third century may have reached fifty thousand members (Eusebius, History of the Church from Christ to Constantine, trans.
-G. A. Williamson,, 6:43.8; R. F. McBrien, Lives of the Popes: The Pontiffs from Peter to John Paul II (New York: HarperCollins, 2000), pp. 4748).
+In the example of a "Catholic" hierarchy in Rome, literary sources clear up some of the uncertainty regarding presbyterial roles and responsibilities.
+The first precisely dated reference to the office of bishop in the early Christian hierarchy of Rome, and thus the earliest mention of a church title, is inscribed on the epitaph of Anteros (236 C.E.), one of the early popes buried in the Crypt of the Popes in the catacomb of Callisto, who held the papacy for only two months before his death (The earliest mention of the title "pope", rather than episkopos, or bishop, is made on an epitaph in Latin of a deacon named Severus in the early fourth century, written on a transenna also in the Callisto cemetery).
+Of greater significance for the history of the early Christian church was a letter written by Pope Cornelius I (251-253) to Bishop Fabius of Antioch, in which Cornelius recorded the levels of the hierarchy in his community at that time, including forty-six priests, seven deacons, seven subdeacons, forty-two acolytes, fifty-two exorcists, readers, and porters, and more than fifteen hundred widows (who were also considered officers of Cornelius' church in Rome).
+On the basis of these figures, it has been estimated that membership of this church in mid-third century Rome may have reached fifty thousand members (Eusebius, History of the Church from Christ to Constantine, trans.
+G. A. Williamson,, 6:43.8; R. F. McBrien, Lives of the Popes: The Pontiffs from Peter to John Paul II (New York: HarperCollins, 2000), pp. 47-48).

 The bishops were also assisted by deacons in ritual and administrative affairs, and in later periods read the gospel, received offerings, and visited the ill, impoverished, and underprivileged.
 In sum, the deacon's role was that of an assistant whose mission was "to serve" (Interpreter's Dictionary, 1, pp. 785-786).